Libe Slope Wild Garden

-Walk the path through the meadow.
+Walk the path through the wild garden.
 Grasses stand head high on both sides.
 Through chaotic plant stems you see fragments of the Johnson Museum, the clock tower, McGraw, Cayuga Lake.
 There’s a medley of wildflowers and grasses planted informally yet deliberately.
 The plants evoke the feeling of wild spaces typically found on the leftover, forgotten fringes of our built environment.
-You’re abruptly immersed in the interactions between seasons, wind, rain and snow and frost and sunlight, soil, insects, and birds; on your walk to class, to a meeting, to the library, you’re immersed in the unpredictable and precarious.
+You’re abruptly immersed in the interactions between seasons, wind, rain and snow and frost and sunlight, soil, insects, and birds; on your walk to class, to a meeting, to the library, you are immersed in the unpredictable and precarious.

-Swarm here is literal: non-human beings will arrive at the meadow seeking shelter and food.
-But swarm here is also more metaphorical: this is a site for humans to gather, to question our interactions with the natural world in this era of the Sixth Extinction and climate change.
 This isn’t a garden as horticultural decoration.
 It’s a garden as land art.
-The meadow is meant to affect the way people imagine what their world might be.
-The meadow is wildness designed, which speaks to the tangled issues of ecologies, boundaries, and cultures in the Anthropocene.
+The wild garden is meant to affect the way people imagine what their world might be.
+The wild garden is wildness designed, which speaks to the tangled issues of ecologies, boundaries, and cultures in the Anthropocene.